Special Events & Programs

 Each participating gymnast should plan to give something to their secret sibling each month, November – May.
 Giving does not need to be associated with meets or involve big or elaborate gifts—small notes of encouragement, and the more random, the better.
 Items (addressed to the recipient) can be dropped off at the service desk or discretely to the coach, and we will ensure they get them without revealing the giver’s identity.
 Random, fun surprises are the intention of this program.

-For gifts to be delivered at meets, please drop them off at the Pines service desk by the Wednesday before.
+For gifts to be delivered at meets, please drop them off at the Service desk by the Wednesday before.

 Be sure that all gifts are clearly labeled on the outside with the recipient’s name and team.